HexHive/ViDeZZo/README.md

 # ViDeZZo: Dependency-aware Virtual Device Fuzzing Framework

 ViDeZZo is a virtual device fuzzing framework considering both intra- and inter-message dependencies to balance fuzzing scalability and efficiency.
-More technical details go in to our paper.

 Currently, ViDeZZo supports libFuzzer in combination with ASAN and UBSAN.

-Currently, ViDeZZo supports QEMU (C) and VirtualBox (C++) covering Audio, Storage, Network, USB, and Graphics virtual devices, and covering i386, x86_64, ARM, and AArch64 builds.
+Currently, ViDeZZo supports QEMU (6.1.50 and above) and VirtualBox (C++) covering Audio, Storage, Network, USB, and Graphics virtual devices, and covering i386, x86_64, ARM, and AArch64 builds.

 A develop plan is as follows.
 + group mutators are not thread safe in vbox, and reproduction doesn't work either